ChainSafe/forest/docs/CLI.md

 # CLI

-The forest CLI allows for operations to interact with a Filecoin node and the blockchain.
+The Forest CLI allows for operations to interact with a Filecoin node and the blockchain.

 ## Environment Variables